todogroup/ospology/README.md

 This initiative aims to bring together the various communities involved in OSPO-specific topics to help organizations effectively implement OSPO Programs based on specific region needs.

-Existing OSPOlogy Live in Europe: https://todogroup.org/community/events/
+Existing OSPOlogy Live worldwide: https://todogroup.org/community/events/

 > If you are interested in organizing a OSPOlogy Live in your region feel free to open a new [GH Discussion under OSPOlogy repo](https://github.com/todogroup/ospology/discussions), indicating the desired location, agenda draft and topic outline idea.